Nice3point/RevitTemplates/docs/Step‐by‐step-Guide.md

    ![image](https://github.com/user-attachments/assets/088388c1-6055-4d21-8d22-70f047d8f104)

-For the more advanced, or developers who want more control over releases, go to the [publishing](https://github.com/Nice3point/RevitTemplates/wiki/Publishing-the-Release) page.
+For the more advanced, or developers who want more control over releases, go to the [publishing](Publishing-the-Release.md) page.
+The build system automatically determines the Release version using Git tags.
+If no tag is specified, it will automatically create a pre-release version.

 > [!IMPORTANT]
 > To create a release, changelog for the release version is required.